timparkinson/blogsource.timparkinson.org/src/content/bradfordbassline.md

 {{< aside >}}Two bar staff for a busy dance music event, St George's Hall, really?{{< /aside >}} The intermission arrived, and after a toilet break and a failed attempt to get a drink from the bar, it was time for the main event.
 The musicians of the [Orchestra of Opera North](https://www.operanorth.co.uk/) filed onto the stage, joined by a trio of singers.
 As DJs TS7, DJ Q and Jamie Duggan 'played' a set each with the orchestra accompanying we were treated to a succession of guest singers and MCs.
 I really enjoyed it - I thought the orchestra added a lot to the tracks.
 By the time Jamie Duggan had come on, like about 75% of the rest of the audience, we'd abandoned our seats.
 Instead, we were dancing behind the uppermost row of seats along the side of the Grand Tier.

 I have to call out how great the trio of singers were - they absolutely nailed some of the classic tunes.
 Also the sign language interpreters seemed to be having a ball.
-Big respect to all involved in putting the show on - I had a great time and most importantly we earned some cool aunty & uncle points from the niblings.
+Big respect to all involved in putting the show on - I had a great time and most importantly we earned some cool aunty & uncle points from the niblings!

 ### Videos